 How is eczema herpeticum treated?

-An antiviral medicine such as aciclovir is usually very successful for treating eczema herpeticum.
+Antiviral medicine such as aciclovir is usually very successful for treating eczema herpeticum.
 It may be given as a liquid or a tablet.
-For people who are too unwell to take it as a liquid or a tablet, it can be given through the veins (intravenously).
+For people who are too unwell to take it as a liquid or a tablet, it can be given by a drip (intravenously).

 Sometimes an antibiotic may be needed as well.
 This is because the damage to the skin makes you more likely to become infected by the bacteria normally harmlessly present on the skin as well.
 This is called a secondary bacterial infection.